MiaYun98/3.5turbo/README.md

 ## Description
 This application is the program that working with the Chat-GPT Turbo 3.5.
 It only used the JS and the HTML to create simple chatbot function.
+Should turn this into the API

 ## UserStory